erodiani/Sphinx-Doc-Generator/README.md

 - **HTML & PDF Generation**: Based on user input, the tool can generate HTML and PDF documentation from the Sphinx project.
 - **Customization**: Customize the LaTeX output with custom front pages and document metadata (project name and author).

+## How to use

+- Put this project's folder inside your project
+- Then open it and run the Sphinx-Doc-Generator.py script
+- Answer the prompts shown on terminal
+- You have your own, already assembled, folder with the generated doc in the _build section as sphinx provides

 ## Requirements

 - Python 3.x